Radiumxploit/utctf2024-Forensics-Contracts/README.md

 # UTCTF2024 Challenge Writeup / Forensics / Contracts
-This is a forensics challenge writeup from the UTCTF 2024 CTF
+This is a forensics challenge writeup from the UTCTF 2024 CTF event.

 View the writeup directly in your browser at: